MileHacker Logo

 • Consider a local SIM card for affordable data and calls.

-• Use a VPN like NordVPN for secure browsing on public Wi-Fi.
+• Connect with A vpn like NordVPN for safe browsing on public Wi-fi-Fi.

 • Offline maps and applications for language learning reduce data usage.